- Published: Saturday, 28 January 2012 14:56

 Another important thing to do before you start using Vegas for the first time is to install Apple Quicktime for Windows.

-Vegas needs Quicktime so it can read and write another sub-set of video codecs.
+Vegas Pro and Movie Studio need Quicktime so that they can read and write particular sub-sets of video codecs.

 File Formats/Codecs that Vegas Pro Likes

 Opens: AA3, AAF, AIF, ASF, AU, AVC, AVCHD, AVI, BMP, BWF, CDA, DIG, DLX, DPX, DV, EXR, FLAC, GIF, H.264, HDP, IVC, JPEG, M2T, M2TS, MVC, MOV, Sony MXF (XDCAM and HDCAM SR), MP3, MP4, M4A, MPEG-1 and MPEG-2 video, MPO, OGG, OMA, Panasonic MXF (DVCPRO, AVC-Intra) PCA, PNG, PSD, QT, R3D, SFA, SND, TIFF, TGA, VOX, W64, WAV, WDP, WMA, WMV